8 April 2022

 The Most Popular Job Sites for Designers

 When talking to designers, LinkedIn was still by far the most popular place to look for roles; In part because you could set up specific filters and get sent possible matches once a week.
 Another popular site, especially amongst US folks was the AngelList talent site, while The Dots cropped up a few times amongst my UK friends.
+Read.cv seems to have increased in popularity of late as well.
 For design leaders, Booooom was understandably popular, while Remote Design Jobs got a few mentions for obvious reasons.

 I was expecting more designers to mention community sites like Behance, Dribbbble, Coroflot and Creative Pool.
 However I got the sense that people thought the quality of the roles wasn’t that good, and most of the roles were cross posted on LinkedIn anyway.
 Instead community sites like Creative Morning and Design X felt a little more genuine and personable.